Crostata di Mele (Rustic Italian Apple Tart)

 A golden brown rustic apple crostata on a dark metal plate.

 Fresh apples are in abundance this time of year, but when you are baking it is important to make sure that you select the right type of apples to make sure you create the best apple dessert.
-Based on this article from Bon Appetit here are some apple varieties that are won’t turn to mush while baking and provide amazing flavor.
+Based on this Bon Appétit article, here are some apple varieties that won’t turn to mush while baking and provide amazing flavor.

 An apple crostata, on a black metal serving plate with a slice removed.